xoopscube/documentation/en/development/xcube-concept.md

 object-oriented software.
 It can be used to reduce memory usage and can also be used as a basis for other design patterns, such as the abstract factory, factory method, builder, and prototype patterns.

-## XCube Base-system
+## XCube Base System

-The XOOPSCube Team released the Legacy subsystem before XCube 1.0 was completed by Kazuhisa Minato as the first XCube major version.
+The XOOPSCube Team released the _Base Legacy System_ before XCube 1.0 was completed by Kazuhisa Minato as the first XCube major version.
 Therefore, the package Legacy implements many features to emulate Xoops2 system.
-So the Base subsystem Legacy is an exception, made by highly skilled developers and high experimented designers to ensure backwards compatibility and interoperability with XOOPS2 (©2002 Kazumi Ono @Onokazu, GPL2) and later XOOPS2-JP (©2005 XOOPS2 Japan, GPL2) Japanese versions with multibyte character support.
+So the _Base System Legacy_ is an exception, made by highly skilled developers and high experimented designers to ensure backwards compatibility and interoperability with XOOPS2 (©2002 Kazumi Ono @Onokazu, GPL2) and later XOOPS2-JP (©2005 XOOPS2 Japan, GPL2) Japanese versions with multibyte character support.

-The Base subsystem Legacy main functions have been placed into their own modules, such as user group management, private messages, render engine, and standard cache.
+The _Base System Legacy_ main functions have been placed into their own modules, such as user group management, private messages, render engine, and standard cache.

 **Exchangeable**

-The _Base_ subsystem is designed to be replaceable or entirely rewritten, empowering developers to create anything, anytime, anywhere.
+The _Base System_ is designed to be replaceable or entirely rewritten, empowering developers to create anything, anytime, anywhere.

 However, the core itself – the very mechanism that enables this "exchangeability" and ensures scalability, flexibility, and freedom – remains intentionally immutable.